 I have attached an example from my own wedding below.
 During the cake cutting a guest got right in the middle of everyone including our photographer.
 This caused him to run to the side to get any decent shots.
 While we were not upset with her, we have no direct, clear shots of the cake cutting.

 That’s about it, the general rule of thumb is that if it’s your wedding day you can do whatever you like.
 Be sure to communicate what you want on your wedding day to your guests.
 If you are a guest just be mindful of the bride and grooms wishes.
-That and to stay out of the way of the photographer!
+Lastly, stay out of the photographer’s way!

 For your wedding/event, how have you decided to manage smartphones & social media on your wedding day?
 What have you seen others do?
 Join the discussion and let us know in the comments below 🙂